ax.benchmark

 ax.benchmark.benchmark.benchmark_one_method_problem(problem: BenchmarkProblem, method: BenchmarkMethod, seeds: Iterable[int]) AggregatedBenchmarkResult[source]

-ax.benchmark.benchmark.benchmark_replication(problem: BenchmarkProblem, method: BenchmarkMethod, seed: int) BenchmarkResult[source]
+ax.benchmark.benchmark.benchmark_replication(problem: BenchmarkProblem, method: BenchmarkMethod, seed: int, strip_runner_before_saving: bool = True) BenchmarkResult[source]

 Run one benchmarking replication (equivalent to one optimization loop).